illegibility: can America write?

 In other words, not only did the students

-with "mixed" writing write faster than "print-writers"
+with "mixed" writing write faster than "print-writers" (we might

 have expected that) but they *also* wrote faster than those

-writing "properly" in all-cursive style
+writing "properly" in all-cursive style (something we might NOT

 have expected ... since people often think of "good handwriting" as